 In this way, AI is pushing the boundaries of what customer service is.
 It's not just about customer satisfaction after the sale (though that's important).
-It's about creating incredible experiences and offers, time and time again.
+It's about creating incredible experiences and offers — time and time again.

 That means AI can turn your actual sales process into a valuable customer service tool by giving consumers even more opportunities to spend money on what they already like.

+On one hand, AI can make your current customer service operations better, faster, and more effective at scale.
 On the other, it can personalize your marketing content so well that it delights customers.
-Content becomes a vehicle for offering consumers the best offer for them at the best time.
+As a result, content becomes a vehicle for offering consumers the best offer for them at the best time.

 The Changing Landscape of Customer Service in the Age of AI

 We're moving to a contextual world, where consumers search online for personally relevant results in real-time.
 Voice is ascendant, as consumers make more on-the-fly searches, decisions, and purchases.
-Online reviews generate tons of data that can tell us much about customers, if only we had the time and ability to analyze these reviews.
+Online reviews generate tons of data that can tell us much about customers if only we had the time and ability to analyze these reviews.

 In a world of almost limitless data, AI is helping us leverage that data to improve our existing customer service operations.
-But AI is also being adopted to help brands cope with a fundamentally changed customer service landscape, where everyone expects one-to-one attention -- at scale.
+But AI is also being adopted to help brands cope with a fundamentally changed customer service landscape, where everyone expects one-to-one attention — at scale.

 One thing is evident in this brave new world; effective customer service is no longer a job humans can do alone.